I am a Nurse Accused of Drug Diversion by the Minnesota Board of Nursing: What Should I Do?

 Why did I receive allegations from my board?

 Minnesota licensing boards are all complaint driven.
-If you have received a letter of investigation or list of allegations, this means a complaint has been filed against you by someone.
+If you have received a letter of investigation or a list of allegations, this means a complaint has been filed against you by someone.
 More often than not, complaints are filed by an employer or a mandatory reporter, but may also be filed by a friend or relative.
 The identity of a complainant will remain confidential, and if a complaint is received about you, your licensing board is required to investigate the matter pursuant to Minnesota state law.
 Keep in mind that investigations remain confidential unless or until a disciplinary action is issued against you.

 Lord + Heinlein, we are your powerful legal voice.